glfw/glfw/README.md

  - Added `GLFW_FLOATING` for creating always-on-top windowed mode windows
  - Added `GLFW_FOCUSED` window hint for controlling initial input focus
  - Added *partial and experimental* support for Wayland
+ - Added *partial and experimental* support for Mir
  - Changed the default of `GLFW_REFRESH_RATE` to `GLFW_DONT_CARE` to maintain the default behavior
  - Changed static library to build as position independent code for easier use